roots/docs/docs/trellis/master/mail.md

+---
+description: Trellis uses MailHog on development to capture outgoing email.
+Mail setup on remote servers is handled by variables in the mail.yml file.
+---

 # Mail

 Trellis' mail functionality is separated between development and staging/production since you usually want different behaviour out of them.